-As at October 31, 2018, we had \$2.1 million of cash and \$2.1 million of trade and other payables and we were committed to pay various amounts as described below under "Contractual Obligations".
-We believe our cash as at October 31, 2018 is not sufficient to fund our contractual commitments over at least the next year and is not sufficient to fund our planned business operations over the next year.
+As at January 31, 2019, we had \$0.1 million of cash and \$2.4 million of trade and other payables and we were committed to pay various amounts as described below under "Contractual Obligations".
+We believe our cash as at January 31, 2019, together with expected payments from Pfizer Inc., is not sufficient to fund our contractual commitments over at least the next year and is not sufficient to fund our planned business operations over the next year.
 We will continue to pursue alternatives to raise additional capital including issuing additional equity and/or debt and/or from other sources such as partnering and/or licensing; however, there is no assurance that these initiatives will be successful.
 These conditions result in a material uncertainty which may cast significant doubt on our ability to continue as a going concern.